-60 BSP Circular No. 1129 re: Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions
+64 BSP Circular No. 1129 re: Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions

-- c.
+- a.
+Makes certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the Bank, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations; - b.
+Guarantees that the Board receives accurate, timely, relevant, insightful, concise, and clear information to enable it to make sound decisions; - c.
 Facilitates discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; - d.
 Ensures that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - e.
 Assures the availability of proper orientation for first-time directors and continuing training opportunities for all directors; and - f.
-Makes sure that performance of the Board is evaluated, at least once a year and discussed/followed up on.61
+Makes sure that performance of the Board is evaluated, at least once a year and discussed/followed up on.65